How to Train for a Marathon

 For an overview on how to get started in the sport—including shoe selection, stretching techniques and proper mechanics—see the REI Expert Advice article, Running Basics.

 Be aware of your limits.
-The marathon distance puts you at a significantly higher risk for injury than your daily neighborhood jogs.
+The 26.2 miles in a marathon put you at a significantly higher risk for injury than your daily neighborhood jogs.
 Consult with your physician before embarking on any training program.

 Start early: Conventional wisdom recommends that aspiring marathoners run consistent base mileage for at least a year before embarking on a marathon training program.

 One of the most common causes of injury is building weekly mileage too soon, too fast—so don't underestimate the importance of consistently running at least 20–30 miles a week regularly before committing to training for a marathon.

 Start small: Running a few shorter races—5Ks, 10Ks, or even a half marathon—is an excellent way to prepare physically and mentally for a first marathon.
 For more information, see our Expert Advice article, 10K and Half Marathon: Training Tips and Exercises.

 Marathons range from quiet, low-key races on backcountry roads to spectator-lined urban races with tens of thousands of runners.
 To help you get used to the race vibe and identify your preference, run a few shorter races, cheer on a friend or volunteer at marathons.